jramotowska/exercise/docs.md

-This documentation decribes how to use the Pavel robotic toothbrush.
+This documentation decribes how to use the Pavel automated toothbrush.

 Note that tis toothbrush is totally safe to use for children, adults, pets, wildlife and trees.